 Our Instructional Method in Action

-Start with one of the three levels of lessons that you deem appropriate for the learning level (or grade level) of your students.
-You will find the rhythm and frequency of assigning lessons that best fits your weekly lesson plan, but it is recommended to assign no more than 3 lessons in a given week.
+Teachers will find the rhythm and frequency of assigning lessons that best fits their weekly lesson plan, but it is recommended to assign no more than 3 lesson topics in a given week.
 Students need time to digest and apply what they’ve learned, so covering a higher frequency of content will not necessarily yield higher results.

-Build your diagnostic assessment while taking into account the age and developmental level of your students.
-Each topic consists of five fill-in-the-blank questions, so take into consideration the attention span of your students so that they may complete the diagnostic assessment in one sitting.
+Build your diagnostic assessment while taking into account the age and developmental level of your students so that they may complete the diagnostic assessment in one sitting.

-In class, have your students complete the Pre-Test assessment prior to watching any videos or slideshows in that lesson.
-Actively monitor your students in class to make sure they are not viewing the video or slideshow.
-These results will provide you with a baseline of what each student knows regarding that topic prior to the delivery of any instruction.
+Have your students complete the Pre-Test assessment prior to viewing any instructional content for the lesson.
+Pre-Test results will provide you with a baseline of what each student knows regarding that topic prior to the delivery of any instruction.

-After students have completed the pre-test, you may assign the video lesson and at least one set of practice exercises to be completed for homework.
-Students may watch the video and/or review the slideshow notes as many times as needed.
-The practice exercise will serve as a formative assessment for you to gauge their current level of understanding.
+Assign the Long-Form Video, Slideshow, and Practice Exercise #1.
+Students may view and/or review the long-form video and slideshow as many times as needed before completing Practice Exercise #1.
+The practice exercise will serve as a formative assessment for you to gauge your students’ current level of understanding.

-Prior to class, go to the Progress Reports found in your teacher dashboard to review the scores of the assigned set of practice exercises.
-Take note of any student who scored less than 70%.
-These are the students who have not yet demonstrated a clear understanding of the material, and these are the students you will focus your attention on during the upcoming writing activity.
+Navigate to the Progress Reports found in your teacher dashboard to review the practice exercise scores of the assigned lesson topic.
+Take note of any student consistently scoring less than 70%.
+These are the students with whom you will focus your attention in the upcoming activity as they have not yet demonstrated a clear understanding of the material.

-Upon students arriving to class, allow them to ask questions regarding the lesson, and if needed, briefly review the material to help clarify or to remind students of the basic concepts.
-(It is recommended NOT to conduct a full lesson as this can establish a precedent of relying solely on the teacher’s instruction and will weaken student responsibility of learning independently via the video lessons.)
+Upon students arriving to class, allow them to ask questions regarding the lesson, and if needed, briefly review the material to help clarify basic concepts of the lesson.
 Referencing your list of students who did not score well on the practice exercises, try to actively engage those students throughout your review.

 After five minutes have elapsed, ask students to click the “Save” button on their writing portal page to capture their writing-in-progress (they should continue writing as they will not be finished).
 Return to your desk and open your teacher Writing Portal to begin reviewing students’ writing-in-progress.

 Skim through each student writing portal to ascertain a general feel for how well each student seems to have grasped the concept.
-Some will clearly demonstrate mastery of the material (click the green check mark for these students) while other students’ writing may not quite demonstrate the same level of mastery (click the yellow check mark for these students).
-Use your best judgement to determine which students have grasped the concept versus those who haven’t.
+Some will clearly demonstrate mastery of the material (click the green check mark for these students) while other students’ writing may not quite demonstrate the same level of mastery (click the red minus sign for these students).

-Keep in mind, the writing application activities are still a formative assessment and it is recommended that they not be graded; rather, they are to be a sandbox in which students may play and engage with the concept.
+Keep in mind, the writing application activity is still a formative assessment, and it is recommended that it not be graded; rather, writing activities are to be a sandbox in which students may practice and engage with the concept.

 Teacher: